Ledragon/pi-vision-histogram/symbol-porting-guide.md

 </div>
 ```

-For a list of common syntax changes, please see this [link](https://angular.io/guide/ajs-quick-reference) for more information
+For a list of common syntax changes, see the Angular article [AngularJS to Angular Quick Reference](https://angular.io/guide/ajs-quick-reference).

-## Third-Party Frameworks
+## Third-party frameworks
-In order to use third-party frameworks for a custom symbol, we need to put the library scripts in the the `libraries` folder under PI Vision 3 directory.
+To use third-party frameworks for custom symbols in PI Vision 3, you put the library scripts in the `libraries` folder under the PI Vision 3 directory.

-In PI Vision 4, we are leveraging `Node.js` and `npm` to be able to install `npm` packages in the project and then bundle the libraries with `Rollup.js` in the build process.
+In PI Vision 4, you can leverage `Node.js` and `npm` to install `npm` packages in the project, and then bundle the libraries with `Rollup.js` in the build process.

-What we need to do is to install the third party libraries by entering `npm install <your-library>` and then utilize the library by ES6 `imports` syntax in your component.
+To install the third-party libraries, enter `npm install <your-library>` and then use the `import` syntax in your Angular component to import the library for use in the symbol.

-## Dependency Injection
+## Dependency injection
-PI Vision 3 custom symbol injects dependencies through input parameters in the `init` funciton.
-For example, the [`Time Series Chart`][TimeSeriesChart] injects `scope` and `elem` into the symbol.
+A PI Vision 3 custom symbol injects dependencies through input parameters in the `init` function.
+For example, the [`Time Series Chart`][TimeSeriesChart] symbol injects `scope` and `elem` into the symbol.
 ```javascript
 symbolVis.prototype.init = function(scope, elem) {
 }
 ```

-In PI Vision 4, we inject dependencies through the Angular component constructor.
-For example, this will allow an Angular component to access the element reference:
+In PI Vision 4, you inject dependencies through the Angular component constructor.
+For example, the following constructor allows an Angular component to access the element reference:
 ```typescript
 export class SomeCustomSymbol {
   constructor(private elementRef: ElementRef) { }